-New Assets With Donor Restrictions - Net assets subject to donor- (or certain grantor-) imposed restrictions.
+New Assets With Donor Restrictions - Net assets subject to donor (or certain grantor) imposed restrictions.
 Some donor-imposed restrictions are temporary in nature, such as those that will be met by the passage of time or other events specified by the donor.
 Other donor-imposed restrictions are perpetual in nature, where the donor stipulates that resources be maintained in perpetuity.
-The Foundation reports contributions restricted by donors as increases in net assets with donor restrictions if they are received with donor stipulates that limit the use of the donated assets.
-When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statements of activities as net assets released from restrictions.
+The Foundation reports contributions restricted by donors as increases in net assets with donor restrictions if they are received with donor stipulated time restriction ends or purpose restriction is accomplished, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statements of activities as net assets released from restrictions.
 Donor-imposed restrictions are released when a restriction expires, that is, when the stipulated time has elapsed, when the stipulated purpose for which the resource was restricted has been fulfilled, or both.
-There were no net assets with donor restrictions as of April 30, 2021 and 2020.
+There were no net assets with donor restrictions as of April 30, 2022 and 2021.